 If you own any financial assets, you have a portfolio, whether you realize it or not.
 A portfolio is the combination of all the assets you own.
-Financial assets such as stocks, bonds, and cash are all part of your investment portfolio, but it also can include other assets, like real estate.
+Financial assets such as stocks, bonds, and cash are all parts of your investment portfolio, which can also include other assets, like real estate.

-Knowing about what makes up a portfolio and its uses will help you manage and build your own.
+Knowing about what makes up a portfolio and its uses will help you build and manage your own.

 What Is a Portfolio?

-A portfolio is a broad term that can encompass any financial asset, including real estate or collectibles, but people generally use it to refer to the total of someone’s income-earning assets.
-An investor’s portfolio, also known as their holdings, can include any combination of stocks, bonds, cash and cash equivalents, commodities, and more.
+A portfolio is a broad term that can include any financial asset, like real estate or gold, but it is most often used to refer to the total of all your assets that earn income.
+An investor’s portfolio, also known as their "holdings," can include any combination of stocks, bonds, cash and cash equivalents, commodities, and more.

-Some people and organizations manage their own investment portfolios, while many choose to hire a financial advisor or other financial professional to manage portfolios on their behalf.
+Some people and organizations manage their own investment portfolios, but there are other options.
+Many choose to hire a financial advisor or other financial professional to manage portfolios on their behalf.

 How an Investment Portfolio Works

-An investment portfolio can help you grow your wealth to achieve future financial goals such as an adequate retirement fund.
-The basic premise is that you purchase investments, which increase in value, and thereby, you earn money.
+An investment portfolio can help you grow your wealth to achieve future goals such as a solid retirement fund.
+The basic premise is that you purchase investments, which increase in value, and as a result, you earn money.

-The different types, or categories, of investments you choose for your portfolio, or the types of assets you buy, is referred to as "asset allocation."
-Assets generally fall into three main classes: equities (stocks), fixed income (bonds), and cash and cash equivalents (savings and money market accounts).
-Within each general category, you have a number of choices.
+The way you choose to invest in assets for your portfolio, or the types of assets you buy, is referred to as "asset allocation."
+Assets fall mainly into three classes: equities (stocks), fixed income (bonds), and cash and cash equivalents (savings and money market accounts).
+Within each main category, you have a number of choices.
 For instance, equities include individual stocks, exchange-traded funds (ETFs), and managed mutual funds.

-To avoid being overly exposed to losses within a single company or industry, investors also often choose to diversify their portfolios among a number of investments across asset classes.
+To avoid being overly exposed to losses within a single company or industry, you can also choose to diversify your portfolio by buying among a number of investments across many asset classes.

 Types of Portfolios

 There are a handful of different types of investment portfolios.
-Each type generally corresponds to a specific investment goal or strategy, and comfort with risk.
+Each type relates to a specific investment goal or strategy, and to a level of comfort with risk.